jjziets/DCMontoring/README.md

 wget https://raw.githubusercontent.com/jjziets/DCMontoring/main/server/docker-compose.yml
 ```

-also, make a prometheus.yml that looks like this https://github.com/jjziets/DCMontoring/blob/main/server/prometheus.yml
+also, for vast make a prometheus.yml that looks like this https://github.com/jjziets/DCMontoring/blob/main/server/prometheus.yml
+and for Runpod use https://github.com/jjziets/DCMontoring/blob/main/server/prometheus.yml.runpod as they is already running node-exporter on port 9097 and caviser on 9095
 change the job(Machine) names and IP's for the machine you want to scrape.
 The server that runs grafana/prometheuse needs to be able to access the host ips.
 I use tailscale and run a VPS but if its on your local host you can use the local IP's

 you should edit the docker-compose.yml to add your vast api key under vastai-exporter: look for the section and replace the vastkey with the key for your account